flyteorg/community/GOVERNANCE.md

 This document defines the governance structure for the Flyte project.

 ## Overview
-Flyte, a graduated LF AI&Data Foundation project, is committed to building an open, inclusive, productive and self-governing open source community focused on building a scalable and resillient platform for Machine Learning and Data Processing workloads.
+Flyte, a graduated LF AI&Data Foundation project, is committed to building an open, inclusive, productive and self-governing open source community focused on building a scalable and resilient platform for Machine Learning and Data Processing workloads.
 This document aims to define how community should work together to achieve this goal.

 ## Community roles and path to maintainership: